bretth/django-pq/README.rst

 Add ``pq`` to your ``INSTALLED_APPS`` in your django settings.

 You must ensure your Postgresql connections options have autocommit set to True.
 This is enabled by default beyond Django 1.5 but in 1.5 and earlier you should set it via ``'OPTIONS': {'autocommit': True}`` in your database settings.
+You may also need to set ``PQ_DEFAULT_WORKER_TTL`` if you use pooling software or your postgresql installation does not support Postgresql messaging.
+See [Troubleshooting Workers][] for more.

 Getting started
 ----------------